Ideal Power (NASDAQ:IPWR) Posts Earnings Results

-Ideal Power (NASDAQ:IPWR – Get Rating) released its quarterly earnings data on Monday.
-The industrial products company reported ($0.27) EPS for the quarter, reports.
-Ideal Power had a negative net margin of 1,468.31% and a negative return on equity of 26.05%.
-The firm had revenue of $0.05 million during the quarter.
+Ideal Power (NASDAQ:IPWR – Get Rating) released its earnings results on Monday.
+The industrial products company reported ($0.27) earnings per share (EPS) for the quarter, reports.
+Ideal Power had a negative return on equity of 26.05% and a negative net margin of 1,468.31%.
+The business had revenue of $0.05 million for the quarter.

 Institutional Inflows and Outflows